Bayt-al-Hikmah/FastifyJs/Workshop3/Workshop3.md

 ```html
 <button class="login-page-button">Login</button>
 ```
-At first, this feels simple and organized—every element gets its own “label,” and we know exactly where its style lives.
+At first, this feels simple and organized every element gets its own “label,” and we know exactly where its style lives.

 But very quickly, a problem appears: